arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 }
 ```

-As a pratical example, we are going to communicate the __Max Carrier__ using a Portenta C33 with a __Portenta Machine Control__ using CAN.
+As a practical example, we are going to communicate the __Max Carrier__ using a Portenta C33 with a __Portenta Machine Control__ using CAN.

 ![Both devices CAN bus wiring diagram](assets/CAN-bus-wiring.png)